 Orientation Sessions

-Adoption agencies hold an orientation on adoption with adoptive parents.
-Through the orientation, you get familiarized with the adoption agency and its adoption program.
+Adoption agencies hold orientation sessions on adoption with adoptive parents.
+Through the orientation, you become familiarized with the adoption agency and their adoption program.
 Typically, adoption agencies hold multiple sessions so the parents are well-acquainted with the process and to ensure they’re ready for this lifelong commitment.
-Most of the time, only qualified prospective parents are invited by the adoption professionals to go through these informal get-to-know meet-ups.
+Most of the time only qualified prospective parents are invited by the adoption professionals to go through these informal sessions.
+This is a great way for you to get to know the adoption provider and see if they are the right fit for you.

 Preadoption Training